Wintellect/MSLearn/Object-Oriented Programming in Python/includes/1-create-class.md

 [Azure Notebooks](https://blogs.msdn.microsoft.com/uk_faculty_connection/2017/06/10/guide-to-the-microsoft-azure-notebooks-for-students/) is a cloud-based platform for building and running [Jupyter notebooks](http://jupyter.org/).
 Azure Notebooks provide Jupyter as a service for free.
 It's a convenient way to build notebooks and to share them with others without having to install and manage a Jupyter server.
 And it's completely Web-based, making it an ideal solution for online collaboration.

 Azure notebooks are created through the portal at https://notebooks.azure.com and require nothing more than a browser and a [Microsoft account](https://account.microsoft.com/account).
 Notebooks are contained in projects, whose purpose is to group related notebooks.
-In this exercise, you will create a new project and then create a notebook inside it.
+Let's begin by creating a project and then creating a notebook inside it.

-1. If you don't have a Microsoft account, go to https://account.microsoft.com/account and create one.
-Having a Microsoft account gives you access to a wealth of resources, many of which are free.
-Microsoft accounts are free as well.

 1. Navigate to https://notebooks.azure.com in your browser and sign in using your Microsoft account.
 Click **My Projects** in the menu at the top of the page.
 Then click the **+ New Project** button at the top of the "My Projects" page.

-1. Create a new project named "Lab Notebooks" or something similar.
+1. Create a new project named "Python Labs" or something similar.

 	![Creating a project](media/add-project.png)

 	_Creating a project_

-	Leaving the "Public" box checked makes it easy to share notebooks later on.
+	Checking the "Public" box makes it easy to share notebooks later on.
+If you would prefer to keep the notebooks in this project private, make sure the box is unchecked.
 You can also go into project settings once a project is created and change its visibility to public or private.

 1. Click **+ New** and select **Notebook** from the menu to add a notebook to the project.